 |Special Protection Features|

-"Kaspersky Internet Security" performed very well in the customer reviews that we assessed.
-Many users praised its simplicity, reliability, and tenacity in contending with malware and viruses.
-The only issue reported in these evaluations was the program's impact upon computer performance.
+Kaspersky Internet Security came in for a considerable amount of praise amongst the customer reviews that we assessed, with many noting its simplicity, reliability, and tenacity in contending with malware and viruses.
+The only criticism was leveled at the program's impact upon computer performance.

 Alternatives to Kaspersky Internet Security

-If you're looking for a program that offers similar features albeit with better test lab results than "Kaspersky Internet Security", we recommend Bitdefender.
+If you're looking for a program that offers similar features albeit with better testing lab results than Kaspersky Internet Security, we recommend Bitdefender.
 A complete list of popular alternatives can be found here:

 - Trend Micro

 - Internet Security

 - Free Antivirus